GLOBAL MARKETS-World stocks tumble as Britain votes for EU exit

 Fed funds futures <0#FF:> were even toying with the chance that the next move could be a cut in U.S. rates.

 Oil prices slumped by more than 4 percent amid fears of a broader economic slowdown that could reduce demand.
-U.S. crude shed $2.02 to $48.09 a barrel while Brent fell 4.3 percent to $48.70 before.
+U.S. crude shed $2.12 to $47.99 a barrel while Brent fell as much as 6 percent to $47.83 before clawing back to $48.60.

-Industrial metal copper sank 1.3 percent but gold galloped nearly 5 percent higher thanks to its perceived safe haven status.
+Industrial metal copper sank 3 percent but gold galloped more than 6 percent higher thanks to its perceived safe haven status.

 (Editing by Catherine Evans and Nick Zieminski)